Helpful Information / FAQs

 An individual considering a career in cytotechnology should be able to perform work that requires precision and sound judgment.
 Manual dexterity, dependability, and good color vision are also important characteristics.
-Since the expertise of the cytotechnologists is relied upon in assuring high quality patient care, individuals who want to become cytechnologists should have a high degree of integrity and be willing to assume a great deal of responsibility.
+Since the expertise of the cytotechnologist is relied upon in assuring high quality patient care, individuals who want to become cytotechnologists should have a high degree of integrity and be willing to assume a great deal of responsibility.

 Today, there are more jobs for cytotechnologists than educated people to fill those jobs.
 Future long-term employment looks bright.
 The need is great throughout the country.
 Cytotechnologists have an unlimited choice of practice settings.
 Hospitals, for-profit laboratories, clinics, public health facilities and industry currently have positions available for qualified cytotechnologists.

 Upon successful completion of an educational program approved by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), an individual is eligible to take an examination for certification given by the Board of Registry of the American Society of Clinical Pathologists.
 An additional Specialist in Cytotechnology certification is available for persons with advanced degrees and/or experience.
 Individuals who pass this examination may use the designation SCT after their names.

 Links for Additional Information on Cytotechnology:

 Read about cytotechnology in the Bureau of Labor Statistics brochure, “Healthcare jobs you might not know about.”